mtkennerly/gfmake/README.md

 ```

 ## To-do

-* Any lines without a recognized syntax in the old format are ignored,
-  such as freeform comments.
-It would be useful to preserve a subset of
-  these as markup comments, but it would need to be selective enough to
-  avoid introducing significant clutter.

 * The plus-formatting for h3b headers doesn't have any significance in GameFAQs
   Markup and is just to highlight them for manual cleanup, since there aren't